In this guide

 Those things need to go in as they happen.
 A good coach adjusts on the fly if he knows what is going on.
 He cannot do that with information that arrives six days late.

 Kris uses iMessage and WhatsApp with no cap on messages.
 That is not a perk — it is how the coaching actually functions.
 If something changes mid-week, say it mid-week.
-"Hey, traveling Monday through Thursday, no gym access — what should I do?"
+“My shoulder felt wrong on the second set of presses today.”
 That gets a real answer.
 Waiting until the Friday call to mention it gets a shrug.

 Treat bad weeks as data, not failure